-Issues related to park operations and management identified during internal and public scoping were related to management of the Quarry Visitor Center prior to closure and include:
+Issues related to park operations and management identified during internal and public scoping related to management of the Quarry Visitor Center after closure include:

 - Closure of the Quarry Visitor Center has resulted in loss of office space and relocation of personnel to other work stations. - The need for maintenance and repair of the Quarry Visitor Center (such as patching cracking walls, repairing or replacing glass windows, and realigning plumbing) is extensive due to ongoing building movement.